-Starting off, though, technicians with no prior training or experience can expect to earn approximately $10-11 per hour.
+Starting off, technicians with no prior training or experience can expect to earn approximately $10-11 per hour.
+The average take-home salary is $25,400 per annum.
 Technicians working in hospital environments tend to earn more.

 According to the US Bureau of Labor, the top 10% average pharmacy technician salary is more than $48,010.